xujiaao/NBACourt/README.md

 ↑↑↑ SEE SCREENSHOT ↑↑↑

-## How do the camera and court move
+## How do the camera and court move?

 ![screenshot-debug.gif](doc/screenshot-debug.gif)